-The Right Amount Of Magnesium To Take For Deep Sleep— Sans Groggy Wakeup
+The Right Amount Of Magnesium To Take For Deep Sleep—But No Grogginess*

-Over 30% of people in the U.S. don't get enough quality sleep according to the CDC.
-Restless nights, while increasingly common, can contribute to a variety of health issues.
-If sleep is something you struggle with, reducing your caffeine intake, avoiding screens before bed, setting a more regular nightly schedule, and making your bedroom more conducive to rest could help.
-And if you're already doing all these things and still struggle to catch quality zzz's, it may be time to consider supplementing with a natural sleep aid.
+If a great night's sleep is what you're after, reducing your caffeine intake, avoiding screens before bed, setting a regular nightly schedule, and making your bedroom more conducive to rest could help.
+And if you're already doing all these things and still feel like your sleep could be deeper, it may be time to consider a sleep supplement.*

-Two of the most common ones you'll find are the mighty M's: melatonin and magnesium.
-While melatonin can help you fall asleep (and is a good thing to pack for jet lag if you're traveling across time zones), it doesn't do much in the way of improving sleep quality or quantity.
-That's why some people who take it experience grogginess and fatigue upon waking.
-Magnesium, on the other hand, can help you fall asleep faster, stay asleep longer, and wake up feeling more refreshed.*
+Two of the most common types you'll find are the mighty M's: melatonin and magnesium.
+While melatonin can help you fall asleep at a certain time, it doesn't do much in the way of improving sleep quality or quantity.*

-There are many types of magnesium supplements on the market, with magnesium glycinate being the most rigorously studied one for sleep.
-A combination of magnesium and the amino acid glycine, it's been shown to help with insomnia and stress management in clinical trials.*
+There are many types of magnesium supplements on the market, with magnesium bisglycinate (a chelate of magnesium and the amino acid glycine) being one of the most bioavailable and the form most well-designed for sleep.* Both magnesium3 and glycine4 have been shown to help enhance sleep quality in clinical trials.*

-The NIH recommends that adults cap their supplemental magnesium uptake (i.e., the amount we get in things other than food) at 350 mg per day—so you'll want to stay below that number.
-As long as you don't have impaired kidney function, taking slightly more magnesium than this won't necessarily be harmful, but it might cause unpleasant side effects like diarrhea and abdominal cramping—though these are more common with other forms of magnesium, like carbonate, chloride, gluconate, and oxide, than they are with magnesium glycinate.
+As long as you don't have impaired kidney function, taking slightly more magnesium than this won't necessarily be harmful, but it might cause unpleasant side effects (as a result of magnesium naturally making your bowels move) like diarrhea and abdominal cramping—though these are more much common with other forms of magnesium, like carbonate, chloride, gluconate, and oxide than they are with magnesium bisglycinate.

-Luckily, it doesn't take much magnesium glycinate to reap the relaxing benefits. mbg worked with Rountree to develop our own targeted magnesium supplement, magnesium+, that comes in at 120 mg of magnesium glycinate per serving.
-After four rigorous rounds of testing, we found this to be the sweet spot: It's enough to help the body and mind slow down after a long day but not too much to lead to a groggy morning.
+After multiple rounds of testing, we found this to be a sweet spot: Enough to help the body and mind slow down but not too much to cause a groggy morning.*

-The supplement is fortified with pharmaGABA, a natural sleep enhancer, and jujube, a fruit used in traditional Chinese medicine for calming and sedation.
-As for how it should make you feel when you wake up?
-Rountree summed it up best: "You want to wake up feeling like something really beneficial happened.
-Like you had the best massage of your life."
+As for how you should feel when you wake up after taking magnesium at the proper dose, Rountree summed it up best: "You want to wake up feeling like something really beneficial happened.
+Like you had the best massage of your life."*